george-hawkins/breadboard-vtx-control/README.md

 My VTX is a SmartAudio 2.0 device, it was only with SmartAudio 2.1 that it became possible to actively enter pit mode, previous to that you could only configure the device such that it would start in pit mode.

 To do this one should set `RACE` mode (not to be confused with the race band) via the OSD as described [here](https://github.com/betaflight/betaflight/wiki/Unify-Smartaudio#op-model).
-According to some source you have to power cycle the VTX straight after setting the `OP MODEL` to `RACE` or it'll be forgotten.
+According to some sources you have to power cycle the VTX straight after setting the `OP MODEL` to `RACE` or it'll be forgotten.

 However, as this setup doesn't have an OSD, this isn't possible.
 Oddly, while one can do nearly everything, that one can do via the OSD, using the CLI or Configurator, it doesn't seem possible to set the `OP MODEL`.
 I've asked about this on RcGroups [here](https://www.rcgroups.com/forums/showthread.php?3787149) and on the Betaflight Slack channel [here](https://betaflightgroup.slack.com/archives/C3D7R2J0P/p1608487449360200).

 ### Pins

-With a bit of grepping, we can track where it appears in the source.
-E.g. pin PE13 is found in the following places relevant to an F7 board like the one used here:
+With a bit of grepping, we can track where a pin appears in the source.
+E.g. pin PE13 is found in the following places relevant to an F7 board (like the one used above):

     src/main/target/NUCLEOF722/target.h:#define SPI4_MISO_PIN PE13